Why do I love blogging for food & coffee in Zurich?

 We are surrounded by a dynamic world of culinary offers.
-All of this international people and expatriates living here bring a great influence and trends to our city.
+All of these international people and expatriates living here bring a great influence and trends to our city.
 It is absolutely inspiring.
 I have the feeling that every moment either online or offline I am getting in contact with new coffee and food places.

-It’s like Alice living in wonderland.
+It’s like Alice in wonderland.
 By talking to people I find out, that we all get more and more sensitive to really good quality food or coffee.
 Consumers want to know more about where the products come from.
 It goes even further; we love to have the knowledge of preparing all of this at home, too.

-My first reaction as an Italian is skeptical, since I like coffee dark and strong.
+My first reaction as an Italian is scepticism since I like coffee dark and strong.
 But I admit, after tasting this coffee at their coffee place I feel completely taken into this new coffee culture.
 I love the idea to have 2 coffees a day, a flat white in the morning and a filter coffee in the afternoon.

 Filter coffee has an other preparation procedure.
-Coffee is brewed with water, using the right temperature it draws out fantastic flavors and aromatics.
+Coffee is brewed with water, using the right temperature it draws out fantastic flavors and aromas.
 A real coffee pleasure for your tongue.
 It is more aromatic and pure, if I may say it this way.
-The coffee from „vertical coffee“ that Bros Beans & Beat prepare as filter coffee is fruity in the taste.
+The coffee from „vertical coffee” that Bros Beans & Beat prepare as filter coffee is fruity in the taste.

 First: you need some equipment

 - Good quality coffee beans.
 Find some online here

 - Buy a French press to start.
 It’s a cylindrical pot with a plunger and built-in filter screen that presses hot water through ground coffee.

 Find some instructions here for your perfect cup of coffee:

 or stop by at Bros Beans & Beats and get some professional advice!